UWC2-PYTHON/ProgrammingInPython/source/modules/Async.rst

 .. image:: /_static/coroutines_plot.png

-(from: http://www.dabeaz.com/coroutines/Coroutines.pdf -- which is a pretty good talk to read if you want to understand this stuff)
+*From: http://www.dabeaz.com/coroutines/Coroutines.pdf -- which is a pretty good talk to read if you want to understand this stuff.
+However, it is very old and a lot of the information in it is out of date for current versions of Python.*

 ``async`` / ``await``
 ---------------------

 In Python 3.5, the ``async`` and ``await`` keywords were added to make coroutines "native" and more clear.

 **NOTE:** ``async`` and ``await`` are still pretty new to Python.
-So if you look for tutorials, blog posts, etc. about asynchronous programming, they mostly either use or refer to the "old" way to do it (Including David Beazley's talk above).
+So if you look for tutorials, blog posts, etc. about asynchronous programming, they mostly either use or refer to the "old" way to do it, including David Beazley's talk above.
 In these notes, I am ONLY talking about the new way.
 I hope that's less confusing.
 But it can be confusing to read older materials.

-**NOTE2:** In addition to older documentation, the ``asyncio`` package in the standard library pre-dates ``async`` and ``await`` -- so it supports the older style as well as the new style -- another source of confusion.
+**NOTE:** In addition to older documentation, the ``asyncio`` package in the standard library pre-dates ``async`` and ``await`` -- so it supports the older style as well as the new style -- another source of confusion.
-`The Trio project <https://github.com/python-trio/trio>`_ is worth a look for a cleaner API.

 Using ``async/await``
 ---------------------